Skip to Main Content

 Welcome!

-In this guide, you can find information about them, information about women in the economics profession, and information to support you in thinking about economics as a major or for graduate school.
+In this guide, you can find information about women in the economics profession, and resources to support you in thinking about economics as a major or for graduate school.
 There are different initiatives to increase the number of women in economics.
-For an example, visit Women in Economics Initiative (CEPR).
+For an example, visit Women in Economics Initiative (CEPR) or Center for Advancing Women in Economics (AWE)

 Women in Economics Podcast Series (St. Louis Federal Reserve)